• Skip to primary navigation

 If you’ve driven through Nebraska, Iowa, the Dakotas or any big agricultural state, you’ve seen miles and miles of farms (not to mention, some under-appreciated beauty).
 Chances are you’ve not seen many “For-Sale” signs during your drive.
 So are these acres of fertile soil really available for investors?

 The answer is surprisingly yes.
-In 1986, Warren Buffet famously purchased a 400-acre farm in Nebraska, and it grew in value despite several bad crop years.
-However, the asset class has typically been closed off to all but farmers, people in the agricultural field, and a few institutional investors like Buffet.
+In 1986, Warren Buffett famously purchased a 400-acre farm in Nebraska, and it grew in value despite several bad crop years.
+However, the asset class has typically been closed off to all but farmers, people in the agricultural field, and a few institutional investors like Buffett.

 However, companies such as FarmTogether are making it easier for everyday investors to buy farmland for investing in purposes.